sileht/mergify-demo/README.md

 Me too!

 This is Amazing!
-Love Love Merify.
+Love Love Mergify.